 Where are the current CVNL EVC activities happen?

 In Marin: Marin Civic Center Exhibition Hall – 10 Avenue of the Flags at the Marin County Fairgrounds

 In Napa: Napa Valley Community College Gymnasium – 2277 Napa Vallejo Hwy, Napa, CA 94558

 Typically the EVC operates for seven days throughout a disaster (may be extended).
 The EVC is open up to 12 hours each day.

 What is the difference between Affiliated and Spontaneous EVC volunteers in California?

 Affiliated volunteers are pre-trained for a specific disaster.
 Examples include Community Emergency Response Teams (CERT), the Red Cross and other organizations.
 CVNL Napa is the convening point for CERT volunteers for Napa County.
 Ready Marin is the Marin County CERT representative.
 Spontaneous unaffiliated volunteers have no previous disaster training and are not affiliated with a response organization.
 CVNL’s EVC in both Marin and Napa are convening points for spontaneous volunteers.

 Who helps during an emergency, and where do spontaneous volunteers sign up?

 Our CVNL staff, volunteers and board members, along with people who have been pre-trained by CVNL set up the EVC hub.
-Other people show up at the door as spontaneous volunteers, and are engaged upon arrival.
-CVNL’s EVC receives volunteers and helps guide them through the process and ultimately to a productive support role.
+Other people register on our online portal as spontaneous volunteers, and are engaged if/when they are needed.
+CVNL’s EVC members will then guide contacted volunteers through the training process and ultimately to a productive support role.